-In an increasingly unpredictable legislative and regulatory environment, the NAM is actively engaging with key stakeholders and power brokers in crucial policy discussions to ensure that the voices of manufacturers are heard.
-Leveraging our unparalleled reputation as the trusted advocate for manufacturing, the NAM has maintained relentless pressure on policymakers, securing significant victories for the industry in areas such as global IP rights, energy regulation, climate disclosure requirements and other regulations that threaten to disrupt manufacturing goals.
+Against an aggressive Biden regulatory agenda and unpredictable legislative environment, the NAM actively engaged with key stakeholders and power brokers to prevent irreversible damage to our industry and ensure that the voices of manufacturers were heard.
+Leveraging our unparalleled reputation as the trusted advocate for manufacturing, the NAM maintained relentless pressure on policymakers, securing significant victories for the industry in areas such as global IP rights, energy regulation, climate disclosure requirements and other regulations that threaten to disrupt manufacturing goals.

 Our ongoing collaboration with lawmakers, industry leaders, association partners and innovators creates a dynamic network that not only strengthens our membership but also drives the manufacturing industry's ambitions toward tangible successes.
-By deepening relationships with influential lawmakers, facilitating dialogues between manufacturing leaders and top administration officials, deploying targeted digital campaigns and delivering compelling messages, the NAM's comprehensive advocacy efforts are exerting strong pressure on policymakers on the critical issues facing manufacturing.
+By building on a strong working relationship with President Trump, deepening relationships with influential lawmakers, facilitating dialogues between manufacturing leaders and top administration officials, deploying targeted digital campaigns and delivering compelling messages, the NAM's comprehensive advocacy efforts are exerting strong pressure on policymakers on the critical issues facing manufacturing.